OlgaRozina/XML/README.md

 GitHub > New repository > Create repository
 ```
 ***
-## 2.Clone the XML repository to a local machine:
+## 2. Clone the XML repository to a local machine:
 ```
 $ git clone HTTPS
 ```